Goal of Lab 8:

-In this lab, we are going to explore the acoustic correlates of another class of sonorants, nasals - [m n ŋ].
+In this lab, we are going to explore the acoustic correlates of another class of sonorants, the nasals [m n ŋ].
 Like other sonorants, nasals are:

 In this lab, you should focus on what is common between all three nasals.